-We all know these moments, that we are fully immersed in the moment, such as when beholding a breath-taking sunset, listening to beautiful music, or having any other kind of intense experience.
+We all know these moments, when we are fully immersed in the moment, such as when beholding a breath-taking sunset, listening to beautiful music, or having any other similarly intense experience.
 The mind goes quiet and we are all attention, as we taste the richness of the moment.

 The present moment experience

 To be mindful is to be fully aware of the present experience.
 It is all about awareness and living in the present moment.
 This suggests a kind of openness.
 Mindfulness is focused primarily on attention, being aware, but not in the way that we normally associate with ‘paying attention’ and ‘concentration,’ where you focus on one specific thing.

 Mindfulness is the art of being in the moment, in the here and now.
 Training mindfulness is a pathway to creating more intensity and awareness in life.
 The greater your ability to direct your attention, the better you will get at distancing yourself from distracting thoughts that keep circulating in your head.
 You will find it easier to concentrate, easier to relax.
 Your mind will settle down.

 By practicing mindfulness, you will learn to make conscious choices instead of responding on autopilot.
 This will allow you to nip stress triggers in the bud and change how you deal with unhelpful thought patterns.
 It will create a higher state of awareness and better enable you to sense and safeguard your boundaries.

 Why practice it